Moussabkobisy/filtering_json/README.md

 - the Helper `ArrayToXml` contains the function `array_to_xml` that can convert an array to XML format

 ### Consuming the API
-the project also have `SWAGGER UI` witch is accessible on `Host/api/documentation` , u can test and consume the api through it.
+the project also have `SWAGGER UI` witch is accessible on `Host/api/documentation` , U can test and consume the api through it.
 ### Tests
-the Test `JsonFilteringTest` have tests functions for a multiple endpoint's usage cases
+the Test `JsonFilteringTest` have tests functions for a multiple endpoint's use cases
 ### Docker
 U can set up the environment to run the project using docker image , all docker details located in `docker-compose.yml` file